valen-mascarenhas14/PSL-Power-developers/README.md

 - [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - Utilized for predictive analytics, analyzing vast datasets to forecast flood risks accurately.

-- [watsonx.governance](https://www.ibm.com/products/watsonx-governance) - Ensures data integrity and compliance, managing data usage and privacy throughout the project.

 - [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - Provides a conversational interface for users to access information and report local conditions easily.

-### Other IBM technology used

-INSTRUCTIONS: List any other IBM technology or IBM AI services used in your solution and describe how each component was used.
-If you can provide details on where these were used in your code, that would help the judges review your submission.

-**Additional IBM AI services (Remove any that you did not use)**

-- [Watson Machine Learning](https://cloud.ibm.com/catalog/services/watson-machine-learning) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

 ### Solution architecture